psteinb/hpc-in-a-day/_episodes/01-02-filesystems.md

 > December would come before July;
 > if she didn't use leading zeroes,
 > November ('11') would come before July ('7').
 Similarly, putting the year first
-> means that June 2012 will come before June 2013.
+> means that June 2016 will come before June 2017.
 {: .callout}

-Each of her physical samples is labelled according to her lab's convention with a unique ten-character ID, such as "NENE01729A".
+Each of her estimation samples is labelled according to her predecesors convention with a unique ten-character ID, such as "ESTPI01729A".
-This is what she used in her collection log to record the location, time, depth, and other characteristics of the sample, so she decides to use it as part of each data file's name.
+This is what she found in the lab notebook given to her to record the program, version, machine, and other characteristics of the sample, so she decides to use it as part of each data file's name.
-Since the assay machine's output is plain text, she will call her files `NENE01729A.txt`, `NENE01812A.txt`, and so on.
+Since the assay machine's output is plain text, she will call her files `ESTPI01729A.txt`, `ESTPI01812A.txt`, and so on.
 All 1520 files will go into the same directory.

 Now in her current directory `data-shell`,
 Lola can see what files she has using the command:

 ~~~
-$ ls north-pacific-gyre/2012-07-03/
+$ ls iot-estimate-of-pi/2017-03-15/
 ~~~
 {: .bash}